AresMUSH/aresmush/plugins/spells/help/en/spells.md

 `spell/cast <spell>[+/-mod]` - Cast a spell on yourself, the environment, or an object.
 `spell/cast <spell>=<target>[<target> <target>][+/-mod]` - Cast a spell on one or more targets.
 Mods only work outside of combat.
 In combat, use `spell/mod`.
+`shield/off <shield>` - Out of combat, turn off a shield such as Mind Shield, Endure Fire, or Endure Cold.

 `spell/cast <npc>/<spell>[=<target>]` - Make NPCs and other combatants cast in combat.